SAP/luigi/core/README.md

     ```

 2. Install dependencies.
-The `lerna bootstrap` command executes npm install and links cross-dependencies.
+The `lerna bootstrap` command executes the Node Package Manager (NPM) installation and links cross-dependencies.
     ```bash
     lerna bootstrap
     ```

-3. Bundle luigi core.
+3. Bundle the Luigi core.
 The `lerna run bundle` command runs the `bundle` script in every package referenced in the `lerna.json` file.
     ```bash
     lerna run bundle